manips-sai-org/sai2-interfaces/docs/config_files_details.md

 Its attributes are:
 	- robotName: Required.
 The name of the robot
 	- robotModelFile: Required.
 The path to the URDF file of the robot
-	- redisPrefix: Optional.
-The prefix of the redis keys used by the robot control interface.
-Defaults to "sai2::interfaces"
 	- controlFrequency: Optional.
 The control frequency of the robot.
+Defaults to 1000.0 Hz
+	- getMassMatrixFromRedis: Optional.
+Whether to get the mass matrix from redis (must be published by the simulation or robot driver) or to compute it from the urdf mass parameters.
+Defaults to false.
-Defaults to 1000.0 Hz None of the corresponding config parameters can be changed at runtime.
+None of the corresponding config parameters can be changed at runtime.
 -->
 <robotControlConfiguration robotName="Panda"
 	robotModelFile="${SAI2_MODEL_URDF_FOLDER}/panda/panda_arm_sphere.urdf"
-	redisPrefix="sai2::interfaces"
-	controlFrequency="1000.0">
+	controlFrequency="1000.0"
+	getMassMatrixFromRedis="false">

 ...